matekdev/matekdev.github.io/src/markdown/blogs/basedlogs-8.md

 ---
 title: 'Based Logs #8 - Stencil Buffer'
-description: 'Fun facts about the stencil buffer'
+description: 'Fun facts about the stencil buffer and how I wasted multiple hours of my life'
 date: '2024-05-22'
 ---